Research

 Personality and Evaluation

-I study the role of interindividual differences in the appraisals of affective stimuli.
+I study the role of interindividual differences in the appraisal of affective stimuli.

 Inaction Inertia